 Welcome to Kathryn Spink’s official website.

-For "Finding the light" please click on "Notebook".
+For "Seeing God in the darkness" please click on "Notebook".

 Kathryn Spink is the author of prize-winning biographies, which have sold worldwide in over fifteen languages.
 She is the authorized biographer of Mother Teresa of Calcutta, chronicler of the South African women’s human rights organization, the Black Sash, and translator of City of Joy and other books by Dominique Lapierre.